spurin/docker-funbox/README.md

 * Original GitHub Repo: https://github.com/wernight/docker-funbox
 * Original DockerHub Target: https://hub.docker.com/r/wernight/funbox

+### Changes

+* Updated base image to use debian
+* Cross compiled to support arm and other architectures
+* Switched youtube-dl to yt-dlp and added ffmpeg

 **Links below updated to match, please the use the original resource wherever possible**

 **Full credit on all efforts is to wernight**